205 - 460 Springbank Dr.

 CANADA

-Obsessive Compulsive Disorder (OCD) is a mental health disorder characterized by persistent, unwanted thoughts, ideas, impulses or doubts (obsessions) that lead to repetitive behaviours or mental acts (compulsions).
+Obsessive-Compulsive Disorder (OCD) is a mental health disorder characterized by persistent, unwanted thoughts, ideas, impulses or doubts (obsessions) that lead to repetitive behaviours or mental acts (compulsions).
 These compulsions are performed in an effort to reduce the anxiety caused by the obsessions.

 Obsessive compulsive disorder (OCD) impacts approximately 1 to 2 individuals out of 100.
 OCD usually involves obsessive thoughts, ideas, images, impulses, and doubts, followed by compulsive actions and thoughts targeted at neutralizing the said obsessions.
-It is a cycle of unhealthy behaviour and thoughts, and it can prove to be highly inconvenient (and sometimes debilitating) in our day-to-day functioning.
+It’s a cycle of unhealthy behaviour and thoughts, and it can prove to be highly inconvenient (and sometimes debilitating) in our day-to-day functioning.

-There are behavioural issues that look quite similar to OCD but aren’t quite the same.
-It is important to carefully assess the problem before dipping our toes into treatment methods.
-You can have a diagnosis of OCD alongside other OCD-related disorders such as Body Focused Repetitive Behaviours (BFRBs), Body Dysmorphic Disorder (BDD), and Hoarding Disorder.
-You can use our confidential (and free) OCD screening tool to identify if you have symptoms of OCD.
+Meanwhile, there are behavioural issues that look quite like OCD but aren’t exactly the same.
+It’s important to carefully assess the problem before dipping our toes into treatment methods.
+You can have a diagnosis of OCD alongside other OCD-related disorders such as Body Dysmorphic Disorder (BDD), Hoarding Disorder, or Body Focused Repetitive Behaviours (BFRBs), which will be discussed below.

 Body-focused repetitive behaviours (BFRBs) are a group of disorders characterized by repetitive behaviours that usually involve the hair, skin, and nails.
 Examples of BFRBs include trichotillomania (hair pulling), dermatillomania or excoriation (skin picking), and onychophagia (nail biting).

 OCD and BFRBs are related in that they both involve repetitive behaviours they feel driven to perform that are unwanted and cause distress.
-However, BFRBs are considered to be a separate disorder from OCD, and people with BFRBs may or may not also have OCD.
+However, BFRBs are considered a separate disorder from OCD, and people with BFRBs may or may not also have OCD.

 The 5 main symptoms of OCD are:

-Treatment for OCD typically can include a combination of cognitive behavioural therapy (CBT) and medication.
-Both approaches are considered evidence-based treatments for OCD by themselves, or when administered together.
-CBT focuses on identifying and changing the thoughts and behaviours that maintain OCD, while medication, such as selective serotonin reuptake inhibitors (SSRIs), can help reduce the symptoms of OCD.
+CBT is all about identifying and changing the thoughts and behaviours that maintain OCD, while medication, such as selective serotonin reuptake inhibitors (SSRIs), help ore on the reduction the symptoms of OCD.

-Treatment for BFRBs typically involves a form of cognitive behaviour therapy (CBT) such as comprehensive behavioural treatment (ComB), habit reversal training (HRT), or acceptance and commitment therapy.
-These approaches focus on identifying and changing the thoughts and behaviours that maintain the BFRB.
+These approaches are all about identifying and changing the thoughts and behaviours that maintain the BFRB like hair pulling and skin picking.
 Some medications can be helpful to reduce the symptoms of BFRBs, especially those that reduce anxiety, such as SSRIs.

-Archways Centre for CBT is an institutional member of the International OCD Foundation (IOCDF), and our roster includes clinicians with specialized training in OCD treatment and the proper care for other conditions related to OCD.
+Archways Centre for CBT is an Institutional Member of the International OCD Foundation (IOCDF), and our team includes psychologists and therapists with specialized training in OCD treatment and the proper care for other conditions related to OCD.
 We work with children as young as 7 years old, adolescents, and adults up to 70 years of age.
-There aren’t many clinicians trained in the up-to-date evidence-based therapies for BFRBs and OCD, so if you want our services virtually across Ontario, Archways can help.
-If you think we can help you out, reach out to us today!